Acid Reflux Health Center

 Acid reflux can be harmful without proper treatment and management.
-About 5 percent of the 20 million Americans with acid reflux, have significant episodes 2 or 3 times a day.
-This signifies a more serious issue, which could be gastroesophageal reflux disease (GERD).
-If you believe you have GERD, consult your doctor or health care professional as there are medications and surgical treatments available for the more severe condition.
+About 5 percent of the 20 million Americans with acid reflux have significant episodes two to three times a day, which may be a sign of a more serious issue called gastroesophageal reflux disease (GERD).
+If you believe you have GERD, talk to your doctor or a health care professional, as there are medications and surgical treatments available for this more severe condition.

 If advanced acid reflux is completely ignored, it can develop into Barrett’s esophagus, which often requires surgery to correct.
 Barrett’s also heightens the risk for developing esophageal cancer.